Announcement from the Board regarding COVID-19 and our Winter 2021 Grant Cycle:

 - The Coastal Fund Board will review all applications and make funding decisions at the end of the quarter.

-- If funded, you will be provided with a grant agreement listing the requirements for grant recipients, all approved line items and amounts, and any additional stipulations or adjustments to the project.
+- If funded, you will be provided with a grant agreement listing the requirements for grant recipients, all approved amounts, and any additional stipulations or adjustments to the project.
 Sign the agreement and return it to Coastal Fund via email or by dropping it off at our office.

 Implementing a Major Funding grant: